 Accounting

-This service of the operating system keeps track of which users are using how much and what kinds of computer resources have been used for accounting or simply to accumulate usage statistics.
+This operating system service keeps track of which users are using how much and what kinds of computer resources have been used for accounting or to accumulate usage statistics.

 Protection and Security